angular/angular/aio/content/guide/universal.md

 The CLI provides builders for different types of __targets__.
 Commonly known targets such as `build` and `serve` already exist in the `angular.json` configuration.
 To target a server-side build, add a `server` target to the `architect` configuration object.

 * The `outputPath` tells where the resulting build will be created.
+This will be the `server` directory inside the application specific build folder `dist/angular.io-example`.
 * The `main` provides the main entry point to the previously created `main.server.ts`.
 * The `tsConfig` uses the `tsconfig.server.json` as configuration for the TypeScript and AOT compilation.